The walking clinic provides a one-off assessment for children who are presenting with concerns around their crawling, walking or running.

 A child is referred to the Walking Clinic when there is:

-- Late achievement of developmental milestones such as crawling, walking and/or running
+- Late achievement of developmental milestones, such as being a late crawler or walker, or having difficulties running

 - Frequent trips and/or falls

 - Unusual crawling or walking patterns eg knock knees, pigeon toe

 - Complains of having less endurance (tires easily) or is slower than peers

 What to expect at the clinic:

 – A one-off, small group assessment by a multi-disciplinary team consisting of a podiatrist, physiotherapist and a occupational therapist (with parent/carer present), followed by recommendations

 – An opportunity to gain a better understanding of your child’s crawling, walking or running.